-Climate protection areas are showing to be an efficient tool to wean Vienna’s building stock from fossil fuel.
+Climate protection areas are proving to be an efficient tool to wean Vienna’s building stock from fossil fuel.
 From now on, any new buildings in these areas must be supplied with renewable energy or district heating.

 From next year on, the vast majority of all new buildings in Vienna will be located in climate protection areas.
 In these areas, heating, cooling, and hot water must be provided either by renewable energy such as ambient heat (heat pumps) or biomass or by district heating.
 The requirement does not differentiate between building types: residential buildings, offices, shops, but also public buildings such as schools or kindergartens.
 In the long term, fossil fuel will be a thing of the past.